oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Implementation Details

+#### Session and OAuth Endpoints

+Most of the endpoint implementations of the token-mediating backend are similar to those described for a BFF.

+- The "check session" endpoint (Steps B and I in the diagram above) is an API endpoint called by the browser-based application.
+The request will carry session information when available, allowing the backend to check for an active session.
+The response should indicate to the browser-based application whether the session is active.
+If an active session is found, the backend includes the access token in the response.
+Additionally, the backend can include other information, such as identity information about the authenticated user.
+- The endpoint that initializes the Authorization Code grant type (step C) is identical to the endpoint described for the BFF architecture.
+See section {{bff_endpoints}} for more details.
+- The endpoint that receives the authorization code (step E) is identical to the endpoint described for the BFF architecture.
+See section {{bff_endpoints}} for more details.
+- The endpoint that supports logout is identical to the endpoint described for the BFF architecture.
+See section {{bff_endpoints}} for more details.

 #### Refresh Tokens

 It is recommended to use both access tokens and refresh tokens, as it enables access tokens to be short-lived and minimally scoped (e.g., using {{RFC8707}}).
 When using refresh tokens, the token-mediating backend obtains the refresh token in step F and associates it with the user's session.

 If the resource server rejects the access token, the JavaScript application can contact the token-mediating backend to request a fresh access token.
-The token-mediating backend relies on the cookies associated with this request to use the user's refresh token to run a Refresh Token flow.
+The token-mediating backend relies on the cookies associated with this request to use the user's refresh token to run a Refresh Token grant type.
 These steps are not shown in the diagram.
-Note that this Refresh Token flow involves a confidential client, thus requires client authentication.
+Note that this Refresh Token grant type involves a confidential client, thus requires client authentication.

-When the refresh token expires, there is no way to recover without running an entirely new Authorization Code flow.
+When the refresh token expires, there is no way to obtain a valid access token without running an entirely new Authorization Code grant type.
 Therefore, it is recommended to configure the lifetime of the cookie-based session to be equal to the maximum lifetime of the refresh token if such information is known upfront.
 Additionally, when the token-mediating backend learns that a refresh token for an active session is no longer valid, it is recommended to invalidate the session.

 #### Access Token Scopes